10: Biohydrogen - Hydrogenases

 Fe-Fe hydrogenases

-These enzymes catalyze a variety of reactions as illustrated in Figure \(\PageIndex{13}\) below.
+These enzymes catalyze various reactions as illustrated in Figure \(\PageIndex{13}\) below.

 Figure \(\PageIndex{13}\): [FeFe]-hydrogenases phylogeny and known functions.
 Morra S. Front Microbiol.
 2022 Mar 2;13:853626. doi: 10.3389/fmicb.2022.853626.
 PMID: 35308355; PMCID: PMC8924675.
 Creative Commons Attribution License (CC BY)

-A phylogenetic tree shows the phylogeny of [FeFe]-hydrogenase sequences from public databases, as previously proposed.
-Enzymes that have been experimentally characterized are indicated on the tree to show their relative position.
-The proposed physiological function of each enzyme is also presented, where known.
+As previously proposed, a phylogenetic tree shows the evolutionary relationships among [FeFe]-hydrogenase sequences from public databases.
+Enzymes experimentally characterized are indicated on the tree to show their relative position.
+The proposed physiological function of each enzyme is also presented where known.
 Hyd, hydrogenase subunit; FdhF, formate dehydrogenase subunit; Fdrex/ox, reduced/oxidized ferredoxin; NADH/NAD+, reduced/oxidized nicotinamide adenine dinucleotide.
-They are found in prokaryotic and eukaryotic microorganisms, but not in Archaea.
+They are found in prokaryotic and eukaryotic microorganisms but not in Archaea.

 They contain multiple FeS clusters.
-The H-cluster consists of a Fe2S2 linked to a Fe4S4 cluster (cubane-like) by a cysteine.
-The Fe2S2 group has CO and CN ligands, and the two Fe ions of Fe2S2 unit are coordinated by an azadithiolato ligand, as shown below in Figure \(\PageIndex{14}\).
+The H-cluster consists of a Fe2S2 cluster linked to a Fe4S4 (cubane-like) cluster via a cysteine.
+The Fe2S2 group has CO and CN ligands, with the two Fe ions of the Fe2S2 unit coordinated by an azadithiolato ligand, as shown below in Figure \(\PageIndex{14}\).

 As we did for the Fe-Ni H2ases, we will study two examples of Fe-Fe H2ases.